Winterthur pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Winterthur right now?

-On 25 June 2026, overall pollen levels in Winterthur are moderate.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Winterthur are low.
+Cypress is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in Winterthur tomorrow?

-On 26 June 2026, pollen conditions in Winterthur will be different from today, with grass at medium levels, cypress at low levels
+On 17 July 2026, pollen conditions in Winterthur will be different from today, with grass at low levels

 Is pollen expected to decrease in Winterthur this week?